 The school has three boats, built by staff and students (with help from boat designer Nigel Irens) and named after Viking King Alfred’s three daughters: Æthelflæd, Æthelgifu, and Ælfthryth.
-There are many opportunities for students to sail the KAS boats: the Thames Great River Race, the Picknett challenge, Year 9 Thames trips, weekly Choice at the Welsh Harp Reservoir, Sailing Camp and an annual sailing trip to the Norfolk Broads or Croatia for KAS families in the summer holidays.
+There current opportunities for students to sail the KAS boats are the Thames Great River Race and weekly Choice at the Welsh Harp Reservoir.

 In Year 8 this process is taken a step further when students spend a week living in self-built huts in a leafy corner of the school grounds – The Village.
 They are encouraged to be self-governing and self-sustaining and to live by the schools core principles of mutual respect, social responsibility, individuality and self-reliance, and the enjoyment of education through freedom and play.